stimulsoft/Samples-JS/Loading a Report and Saving a Rendered Report/README.md

 # Loading a Report and Saving a Rendered Report

-This example illustrates loading of the report, data rendering and storing the result to the mdc-file.
+This example illustrates loading of the report, data rendering and saving the result to the mdc-file.

 ### Installation and running
 Use npm to install requred modules:

     $ npm install

 Run Sample:

     $ node index

 ### Step by step

-Stimulsoft Reports module loading:
+Stimulsoft Reports.JS module loading:

     var Stimulsoft = require('stimulsoft-reports-js');

-Requered for rendering font loading:

-    Stimulsoft.Base.StiFontCollection.addOpentypeFontFile("Roboto-Black.ttf");

 Creating new report: